Svetitskhoveli Cathedral: Symbolic copy of the Chapel of Holy Sepulchre

-On the south side there is a small stone church built into the cathedral.
+On the south side, a small stone church is built into the cathedral.
 This is a symbolic copy of the Chapel of Holy Sepulchre in Jerusalem.
-Built between the end of the 13th and the beginning the 14th centuries, it was erected here to mark Svetitskhoveli as the second most sacred place in the world (after the church of Jerusalem), thanks to Christ's robe.
+Constructed between the late 13th and early 14th centuries, it was erected to mark Svetitskhoveli as the second most sacred place in the world (after the church in Jerusalem), owing to Christ's robe.
 In front of this stone chapel, the most westerly structure aligned with the columns between the aisle and the nave marks Sidonia's grave.
 Remains of the original life-giving pillar are also here.
-It was built in the 17th century.
-Scenes of the lives of King Mirian and Queen Nana, and portraits of the first Christian Byzantine Emperor, Constantine I, and his mother Helena, were painted by G. Gulzhavarashvili at that time.
+The chapel was built in the 17th century.
+Scenes depicting the lives of King Mirian and Queen Nana, and portraits of the first Christian Byzantine Emperor, Constantine I, and his mother Helena, were painted by G. Gulzhavarashvili at that time.
 Traces of the foundations of the 4th-century church have been found here.

 Throne of Catholicos-Patriarch

 The second structure aligned with the columns of the southern aisle was also built in the 17th century as the throne of Catholicos Diasamidze.
-It no longer serves this function, as current tradition requires a throne for the Georgian patriarch to be in the centre of the church.
+It no longer serves this function, as current tradition requires the Georgian patriarch's throne to be at the centre of the church.